-- When it's in Trouble: Wilted leaves can be the result of overwatering or underwatering.
+- Signs of a Problem: Wilted leaves can be the result of overwatering or underwatering.
 Irregular watering can cause the fruit to split.

-- When it's Thriving: Lush leaves; firm, bright-colored fruit
+- Signs of a Healthy Plant: Lush leaves; firm, bright-colored fruit

 Starting Tomatoes From Seed

-Tomato seeds take seven to 14 days to germinate and should be started indoors four to six weeks before the last frost or, if you don't live in a frost-prone area, six to eight weeks before you plan on transplanting them outdoors.
-Tomato plants need warm soil, so you shouldn't put them outdoors until temperatures warm, and the threat of frost has passed.
+Tomato seeds take seven to 14 days to germinate, and they should be started indoors four to six weeks before the last frost or, if you don't live in a frost-prone area, six to eight weeks before you plan on transplanting them outdoors.
+Tomato plants need warm soil, so you shouldn't put them outdoors until temperatures warm and the threat of frost has passed.

-Sow the seeds about 14 inches deep in small containers filled with moist potting soil, putting two or three seeds into each container to ensure successful germination.
-If all seeds emerge as seedlings, remove the weaker ones by pinching them at ground level, leaving only one.
+Sow the seeds about 1/4 inch deep in small containers filled with moist potting mix, putting two or three seeds into each container to ensure successful germination.
+If all seeds emerge as seedlings, remove the weaker ones by pinching them at ground level, leaving only the strongest one.
 The soil temperature needs to be 70 to 80 degrees Fahrenheit, so bottom heating is recommended.
 Some gardeners put the seed trays on top of the refrigerator to take advantage of the warmth generated by the appliance.

-When the seedlings emerge, they'll need plenty of light, so if you don't have a bright, south-facing window, place fluorescent grow lights a few inches above the emerging leaves.
-Keep the soil moist and watch for legginess, which means the seedlings aren't getting enough light, or purple coloration, which means they need another shot of quarter-strength water-soluble fertilizer.
+When the seedlings emerge, they'll need plenty of light, so if you don't have a bright, south-facing window, place grow lights a few inches above the emerging leaves.
+Keep the soil moist and watch for legginess, which means the seedlings aren't getting enough light (or the light is too far above the seedlings), or purple coloration, which means they need another shot of quarter-strength water-soluble fertilizer.
 You should start fertilizing when the seedlings develop their first true leaves.

 Starting Tomatoes From a Seedling